Odisha train crash: Driver error ruled out, possible sabotage being probed; minister says people behind 'criminal' act identified | Business

 - India

-The railways on Sunday virtually ruled out driver error and system malfunction, indicating a possible ''sabotage'' and tampering of the electronic interlocking system behind the triple train accident that claimed at least 288 lives in Odisha.
+The railways on Sunday virtually ruled out driver error and system malfunction, indicating a possible ''signalling interference'' and hinting at ''sabotage'' and tampering of the electronic interlocking system behind the triple train accident that claimed 275 lives in Odisha.

+Railway Minister Ashwini Vaishnaw has sought a CBI enquiry into the accident.
+However, officials said the inquiry by the commissioner of railway safety (CRS) would continue.

-Railway Minister Ashwini Vaishnaw said the ''root cause'' of the accident and the ''criminals'' responsible for it have been identified.
+Vaishnaw said that the ''root cause'' of the accident and the people responsible for the “criminal act” have been identified.

 ''It happened due to a change made in the electronic interlocking and point machine,'' he told reporters at the site of Friday's accident in Balasore district.

+''There is probability of some kind of signalling interference...whether it was manual or incidental, wear and tear related, maintenance failure or weather related will come out in the CRS inquiry,” Jaya Verma Sinha, Member of Operations and Business Development, Railway Board, said.

-They said the system is ''error proof'' and ''fail safe'' but did not rule out the possibility of outside intervention.
+Explaining how the point machine and the interlocking system function, she said that the system is ''error proof'' and ''fail safe'' but did not rule out the possibility of outside intervention.

 A senior railway official who did not want to be identified said this kind of tinkering with the ''logic'' of the AI-based electronic interlocking system can only be ''intentional'' and ruled out any malfunction in the system.